ircv3/ircv3-specifications/extensions/chathistory.md

 Clients MUST support the [`batch`][batch] and [`server-time`][server-time] capabilities.
 Clients SHOULD support the [`draft/labeled-response`][draft/labeled-response] and [`draft/message-tags`][draft/message-tags] capabilities.

-When a client with the above mentioned capabilities requests `chathistory` content from the server (using the `draft/CHATHISTORY` command outlined below), the server SHOULD return to the client a single batch containing raw IRC lines starting with and exluduing the `start` parameter and up to and including the message at the `end` parameter.
+When a client with the above mentioned capabilities requests `chathistory` content from the server (using the `CHATHISTORY` command outlined below), the server SHOULD return to the client a single batch containing raw IRC lines starting with and exluduing the `start` parameter and up to and including the message at the `end` parameter.
 The raw IRC lines SHOULD be formatted and returned to the client as they were originally, with the addition of the above capability tags.

 The `server-time` SHOULD be the time at which the message was received from the IRC server and the `batch id` a unique ID for the entire batch. `draft/label` SHOULD be included and MUST be a unique ID used to identify the `chathistory` request and any replies.
 A `draft/msgid` to identify each individual message MUST be the `draft/msgid` included when each message was first received from the IRC server.

 ### `CHATHISTORY` Command
-`CHATHISTORY` content can be requested by the client to the server by sending the `draft/CHATHISTORY` command to the server.
+`CHATHISTORY` content can be requested by the client to the server by sending the `CHATHISTORY` command to the server.
 A `batch` MUST be returned by the server.
 If no content exists to return, an empty batch SHOULD be returned to avoid the client waiting for a reply.
-Command support is sent to the client as the RPL_ISUPPORT 005 numeric `:irc.host 005 nick draft/CHATHISTORY=max_message_count :are supported by this server`
+Command support is sent to the client as the RPL_ISUPPORT 005 numeric `:irc.host 005 nick CHATHISTORY=max_message_count :are supported by this server`

 Both the `message_count` and `max_message_count` MUST be integers. `message_count` MUST be a non-zero and `max_message_count` MUST be greater than or equal to zero.
 The client SHOULD not request a `message_count` with an absolute value greater than the `max_message_count` parameter sent in the command.